 |$15,900 x 2.25% back =||$357|

 (Preferred Rewards Platinum Honors tier)

 Redeeming cash back

-You’ll have a decent mix of cash back redemption options with the Unlimited Cash Rewards card, including direct deposit to a Bank of America checking or savings account, a check, a credit to an eligible Merrill investment account or a statement credit.
+You’ll have a decent mix of cash back redemption options with the Unlimited Cash Rewards card, including direct deposit to a Bank of America checking or savings account, a credit to an eligible Merrill investment account or a statement credit.

 There are also relatively few restrictions on when and in what amount you can redeem your cash rewards.
 Your rewards never expire and there’s no minimum threshold for manually redeeming as a direct deposit or statement credit.
-If you opt for an automatic checking or savings account electronic deposit, check redemption or contribution to a qualifying Merrill 529 account, though, you’ll need to meet a $25 cash back minimum.
+If you opt for an automatic checking or savings account electronic deposit or contribution to a qualifying Merrill 529 account, though, you’ll need to meet a $25 cash back minimum.

 Additionally, unlike some rewards cards, which offer more flexible redemption by allowing you to redeem for cash back as well as merchandise, gift cards, travel and more, Unlimited Cash Rewards card earnings can only be used for cash back.